Five Ways Your Posture is Hurting You

 Poor postural habits are something that most of us, as humans, are guilty of from time to time.
 But do we ever really stop and consider the consequences our bodies suffer as a result?
 With the addition of smartphones and tablets to our lives, most of us spend more time in a hunched position that we realize.
 These sustained postures can have detrimental effects on our spine and surrounding joints and soft tissues.

 When you look at a picture of the spine from the side, you will notice that is not straight up and down.
-In fact, it has several curves that create an “S” shape, which is important for absorbing the stress placed on our bodies.
-When we lose those normal curves due to continued use of poor posture, then pain can manifest due to abnormal stresses on our muscles, ligaments and spinal discs.
+In fact, it has several curves that create an “S” shape, which is important for absorbing the stress that is placed on our bodies.
+When we lose those normal curves due to continued use of poor posture, pain can manifest due to abnormal stresses on our muscles, ligaments, and spinal discs.
 The lower back (lumbar spine) and the neck (cervical spine) has a normal backward curve called lordosis, whereas the upper back has a forward curve called kyphosis.
 Postural dysfunction occurs when the normal curves increase or decrease, leading to pain in and around your spine.
 It may also contribute to other joint problems.

 A common postural deviation seen in physical therapy is a Forward Head Posture.
 When viewing the body from the side, normal posture is considered when you can draw a line straight down from your earlobe, to the tip of the shoulder, the bony prominence on the side of your hip, outside of the knee and to the back of the arch of your foot.
 A forward head posture is noted when the earlobe sits in front of the tip of the shoulder, often with a straightening of the curvature of your neck, and an increased curve in your upper back.